anderja2000/PengDocsExamples/Docs/PetAppDocs/PetApp.md

         - This is the constructor initializer.
         - It calls the constructor of the base class (DbContext) and passes the options parameter to it.
         - This ensures that the base DbContext is properly initialized with the provided options.

- 2. *<span style="color:yellow">Constructor</span>*
-    ```csharp
-    public PetContext(DbContextOptions<PetContext> options) : base(options) { }
-    ```
-    - This constructor takes DbContextOptions<PetContext> as a parameter.
-    - It passes these options to the base DbContext constructor.
-    - This setup allows for dependency injection of database configuration, which is crucial for flexibility in configuring the database connection.

  3. *<span style="color:yellow">Dbset Property</span>*
     ```csharp